 A significant component of our results of operations is dependent upon the difference between prices received for our offshore Gabon crude oil production and the costs to find and produce such crude oil.
 Historically, crude oil and natural gas prices have been volatile and subject to fluctuations based on a number of factors beyond our control.
-More recently, crude oil and natural gas prices have been in the midst of an unprecedented decline due to a combination of factors, including a substantial decline in global demand for oil caused by the COVID-19 pandemic and subsequent mitigation efforts.
+In 2020, crude oil and natural gas prices experienced an unprecedented decline due to a combination of factors, including a substantial decline in global demand for crude oil caused by the COVID-19 pandemic and subsequent mitigation efforts.
+In the second quarter of 2021, crude oil and natural gas prices have improved, although the recent surge in mutated strains of COVID-19 may impact prices in the future.
 Despite these challenges, we remain committed to generating long-term value for our stockholders by focusing on exploration and development of existing properties, adding value with accretive acquisitions, controlling costs and optimizing production.